 Each agency is required to have a Senior Manager at local level or designated Case Manager who is acting on behalf of the most senior manager.
-The Deputy Headteacher will act as Case Manager on behalf of the Headteacher.
+In the case of the UCS the Deputy Headteacher will act as Case Manager on behalf of the Headteacher.